appressoas/django_cradmin/docs/gettingstartedguide.rst

 Test Create Account View
 ------------------------
-We write two tests for our `create account view` in a new file named ``test_create_account_view`` within our module ``teset_create_account``.
+We write two tests for our `create account view` in a new file named ``test_create_account_view`` within our module ``test_create_account``.
 One test is to see if the form renders as intended and one test which checks that a new instance of the Account object is saved once in the database with the name we entered in the form.
 When passing along form data in CRadmin tests, we use the `requestkwargs` as shown below.
 ::